shaloo/docs.arcana/docs/index.md

 # Introduction

-Welcome to **{{ config.extra.arcana.product_name }}**!
+Welcome to **{{config.extra.arcana.product_name }}** documentation!

 {==

-*Our mission is to make Web3 apps user onboarding a breeze and enable authenticated users to easily sign blockchain transactions!!!*
+*Our mission is to make user onboarding for Web3 apps a breeze and enable authenticated users to easily sign blockchain transactions!!!*

 ==}

-Use {{config.extra.arcana.product_name}} to onboard users via Web2 social providers and enable the embedded, non-custodial {{config.extra.arcana.wallet_name}} in Web3 apps.
-Designed for developers and Web3 users, it is easy to integrate and provides a simple, secure, and customizable user experience for signing blockchain transactions.
-It is powered by cutting-edge cryptographic algorithms and a built-in _decentralized key generation_ that ensures no single entity owns or manages the user's keys.
+Use {{config.extra.arcana.product_name}} to easily onboard users to Web3 apps through the familiar Web2 authentication providers.
+The authenticated users can instantly access the embedded, non-custodial {{config.extra.arcana.wallet_name}} and sign blockchain transactions.

+Designed for developers and Web3 users, {{config.extra.arcana.product_name}} is easy to integrate and offers a simple yet secure, and customizable user experience for signing blockchain transactions.
+It is powered by cutting-edge cryptographic algorithms and a built-in _decentralized key generation subsystem_ that ensures no single entity owns or manages the user's keys.

 !!! note "Already using {{config.extra.arcana.product_name}}?"